25 Coronavirus Mistakes You Don't Know You're Making

 You're Visiting Crowded Places

 …like supermarkets, public transport, restaurants, pubs.
+Make sure these places are enforcing social distancing rules properly.
 Wash your hands after entering, or use hand sanitizer if a sink is not available.
 Wear rubber gloves if you can.
 And don't touch your face.

 You're Touching Things

 …public transportation handrails, doorknobs, switches, toilet flushes.
 Again, wash your hands and don't touch your face.
 The CDC has clarified that they are not sure how badly the virus is transmitted on surfaces.

 …with other people.
 Try the Vulcan salute or a wave instead.

 You're Still Using Gym Equipment

 There's a reason many gyms are closed: Many people touch gym equipment every day and viruses can survive on the surface for many hours.